willmajo/schroedingerJ/docs/readme.rst

 3. Save inputfile as schroedinger.inp in a new directory in the directory inputdata.

-3. Choose the directory and set the parameters for the illustration in schroedinger.py set options:
-                 * direc = directory of the inputfile
-                 * bulge_factor = bulge amplitude of the wavefunctions
-                 * lim_x = set the limits for the x-axis with additional summand
-                 * lim_y = set the limits for the y-axis with additional summand

 4. Execute ./solver.py to solve the Schroedinger equation.
 Choose the directory with your inputfile with the -d argument.
 The resualts will be saved in that directory as .dat files.

 5. Execute ./visualize.py to illustrate the results.
 Choose the directory with your results with the -d argument.
 For a better illustration, set the following options as floats:
       * -bf = --bulge_factor: bulge amplitude of the wavefunctions
       * -xl = --lim_x: set the limits for the x-axis with additional summand
       * -yl = --lim_y: set the limits for the y-axis with additional summand The illustration will be saved in the directory as solution_schroedinger.pdf.